jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - The point of the story is that mythology, philosophy, and science were needed.
 Each is useful based on the sophiscation of the tool being used and the environment in which its needed.

+#### Game

+Teams play, who is winning.
+who should win
+who do i want to win?

 #### Racoon Coyote Crash

 Content goes here.